Overview of the African American Student Leadership Experience (AASLE)

 The 2013 Experience, hosted by the Bryant Educational Leadership Group attracted over 150 of the best and the brightest students and professionals from across the country and the world.
 The 2013 experience introduced the signature Leadership Experience in Real Time (LEIRT) component.

-In November 2014, the BELG Leadership Team decided to expand its reach and introduced the AASLE: West Coast Edition, which will follow the same tenets and goals of the East Coast Edition but will be held annually during the fall semester in Los Angeles, California.
+In November 2014, the BELG Leadership Team decided to expand its reach and introduced AASLE: West Coast Edition, in Los Angeles, California, which will follow the same tenets and goals of the East Coast Edition but will be held annually on the West Coast.

 In just a short time frame, the Experience has grown exponentially and now involves an extensive planning committee made up of the BELG leadership team, BELG advisory board, and the AASLE planning committee consisting of dedicated professionals and students from across the country.